 SSI Supplemental Payment Administration.
-The Department requests \$47,111 less from general revenues for expenses related to administering the state supplemental security income program for individuals, including those whose income is too high to meet the eligibility criteria for the federal supplemental security income program.
+The Department requested \$47,111 less from general revenues for expenses related to administering the state supplemental security income program for individuals, including those whose income is too high to meet the eligibility criteria for the federal supplemental security income program.
 This includes \$25,622 more for salaries and benefits, including \$15,830 more for overtime and \$9,792 for authorization of a new caseworker supervisor during the year; however, the request appears to overstate funding needs for staffing expenses even though it includes some turnover for a vacant position.
 The revised request also includes reductions of \$50,000 for the transactions performed by the General Treasurer, \$10,000 for legal expenses and \$12,533 less for supplies, postage and printing expenses, bringing them closer to FY 2013 expenditures.
 The Governor's recommendation is \$1,837 less than requested to reflect statewide medical benefit savings.
+The Assembly reduced expenses by \$100,000 based on the Department's third quarter report.